DanielCConlon/just-tech-news/README.md

 - Use async and await keywords to handle asynchronous functionality to increase legibility.

 - Create user authentication that enables identity verification with a hashed password.

+# 13.3

+- Make associations to reflect relationships between models.

+- Use include to JOIN associated table data in queries.

+- Create API endpoints to execute CRUD on a Post.